-Right of Use Asset No. of Right of Use Assets leased Range of remaining term in months Average remaining term in months No. of leases with options to purchase No. of leases with variable payments linked to an index No. of leases with termination options

-Building 5 5 to 56 30 - 1 -

-Motor Vehicle 41 20 to 46 34 - - -
+Right of Use No. of Right Range of Average No. of No. of leases No. of leases Asset of Use remaining remaining leases with with variable with termination Assets term in term in options to payments options leased months months purchase linked to an index Building 5 5 to 56 30 - 1 - Motor Vehicle 41 20 to 46 34 - - -